Ionosphere: History of discovery

 As early as 1839, the German mathematician and physicist Carl Friedrich Gauss postulated that an electrically conducting region of the atmosphere could account for observed variations of Earth's magnetic field.
 Sixty years later, Guglielmo Marconi received the first trans-Atlantic radio signal on December 12, 1901, in St. John's, Newfoundland (now in Canada) using a 152.4 m kite-supported antenna for reception.
 The transmitting station in Poldhu, Cornwall, used a spark-gap transmitter to produce a signal with a frequency of approximately 500 kHz and a power of 100 times more than any radio signal previously produced.
-The message received was three dits, the Morse code for the letter S. To reach Newfoundland the signal would have to bounce off the ionosphere twice.
+The message received was three dots, the Morse code for the letter S. To reach Newfoundland the signal would have to bounce off the ionosphere twice.
 Dr. Jack Belrose has contested this, however, based on theoretical and experimental work.
 However, Marconi did achieve transatlantic wireless communications in Glace Bay, Nova Scotia, one year later.

 In 1902, Oliver Heaviside proposed the existence of the Kennelly–Heaviside layer of the ionosphere which bears his name.
 Heaviside's proposal included means by which radio signals are transmitted around the Earth's curvature.
 Also in 1902, Arthur Edwin Kennelly discovered some of the ionosphere's radio-electrical properties.

 In 1912, the U.S. Congress imposed the Radio Act of 1912 on amateur radio operators, limiting their operations to frequencies above 1.5 MHz (wavelength 200 meters or smaller).
 The government thought those frequencies were useless.
 This led to the discovery of HF radio propagation via the ionosphere in 1923.

+In 1925, observations during a solar eclipse in New York by Dr. Alfred N. Goldsmith and his team demonstrated the influence of sunlight on radio wave propagation, revealing that short waves became weak or inaudible while long waves steadied during the eclipse, thus contributing to the understanding of the ionosphere's role in radio transmission.

 In 1926, Scottish physicist Robert Watson-Watt introduced the term ionosphere in a letter published only in 1969 in Nature:

 In the early 1930s, test transmissions of Radio Luxembourg inadvertently provided evidence of the first radio modification of the ionosphere; HAARP ran a series of experiments in 2017 using the eponymous Luxembourg Effect.

 Edward V. Appleton was awarded a Nobel Prize in 1947 for his confirmation in 1927 of the existence of the ionosphere.
 Lloyd Berkner first measured the height and density of the ionosphere.
 This permitted the first complete theory of short-wave radio propagation.
 Maurice V. Wilkes and J. A. Ratcliffe researched the topic of radio propagation of very long radio waves in the ionosphere.
 Vitaly Ginzburg has developed a theory of electromagnetic wave propagation in plasmas such as the ionosphere.

 In 1962, the Canadian satellite Alouette 1 was launched to study the ionosphere.
 Following its success were Alouette 2 in 1965 and the two ISIS satellites in 1969 and 1971, further AEROS-A and -B in 1972 and 1975, all for measuring the ionosphere.